gramener/gramex/gramex/apps/guide/chart/README.md

 - Charts are **INSPECTABLE**.
 They expose their internals as properties.
 - Charts are **EXTENDABLE**.
 They only add container nodes (e.g. `<g>`) in the data join, allowing any other elements to be added afterwards.
 - Charts are **MODIFIABLE**.
 Chart internals are available.
 Developers can externally modify the chart attributes

-## D3

-[D3](https://d3js.org/) is a powerful low-level JavaScript library that can bind visual features to data, allowing creation of custom charts.

-## Vega

-[Vega](http://vega.github.io/vega/) is a high-level implementation of the grammar of graphics, allowing the creation of charts with the power of D3 but with greater ease.

-To learn Vega, read the [Vega tutorial](http://gramener.github.io/vegatutorial/).